PlasticSCM/FuseSharp/README.md

 Here you can compare FuseSharp performance against the equivalent C and native HFS+ operations.
 This is still untested against APFS.

-All of the times are measured in seconds.
+All of the timings are measured in seconds.
 Each value is the average after executing the same test case three times.
 Each test was executed: